ch0ripain/typescript-core-concepts/README.md

 ```

 ## 📦 Object Types
 An object is a collection of values, each with its own name.
-You can use the basic `object` type:
+You can use the default `object` type:

 ```typescript
 let myObject: object